ganeshskudva/Android_BART_app/README.md

 ![BART Guide](BartGuide.gif)

 ###**Description:**
 The BART Guide provides real-time BART information.
 It enables you to retrieve real-time train information for any station, to plan your BART trips, and to get advisories, elevator, train count & holiday info for the system, and save favorite routes.
 It also includes a BART system map for reference.
-Super BART is a clean and simple BART and Caltrain schedule you can access anywhere, anytime.
-Just select when and where you want to go.
-Super BART features ✓ Clean and Modern design built from the ground up for today's Android phones. ✓ Combines BART and Caltrain schedules seamlessly ✓ Realtime departures from any BART station ✓ Offline Caltrain schedules ✓ Save your trips for easy access later ✓ Optional sticky notifications telling you when your train leaves ✓ Offline system maps for BART and Caltrain ✓ View fares for every trip ✓ Scroll through schedules for the day, why limit yourself to a time frame? ✓ Reverse origin and destination stations with one click when it's time to go home. ✓ Select your route using Google Maps ✓ Intelligent BART <> Caltrain transfer detection, tap Caltrain to get a schedule for just the right time If you live in, or are just visiting the San Francisco Bay Area, you need BART Guide right now.

 ###**Features:**
   1. Clean & simple design for today's android devices.